Ocelot-Social-Community/Ocelot-Social/backend/README.md

 > Note: This just deletes the data and not the constraints, hence you do not need to rerun `yarn db:migrate init` or `yarn db:migrate up`.

+> Note on caches: the role & policy permission caches live in the running server process.
+A `db:reset` / `db:seed` runs in a **separate** process, so it cannot clear them directly — the running server's caches would otherwise go stale (e.g. still point at roles that were just wiped).
+In dev/test the reset/seed scripts therefore best-effort POST `mutation { resyncCaches }` to the server, which re-reads both caches from the DB.
+This mutation is **disabled in production**; there a cache resync is simply a **rolling restart**, since each instance re-reads the DB on boot.

 ### Data migrations

 Although Neo4J is schema-less,you might find yourself in a situation in which